pgragg/udp_file_transfer/Readme.md

 if the checksum does not pass, the server will respond with a failure message if the checksum does pass, the server will respond with a success message.

+TODO:
-TODO: reuse clients in a clientPool
+- reuse clients in a clientPool
-TODO: retry any jobs which don't succeed within a timeframe.
+- retry any jobs which don't succeed within a timeframe.